Notes on Gravitational Physics: Newtonian Regime

-{\sl Newtonian limit.} In a system for which the Newtonian approximation is valid, there is a frame in which the system's constituents move at speeds $v$ slow compared to the speed of light.
+{\sl Newtonian limit.} In a system for which the Newtonian approximation is valid, there is a basis in which the system's constituents move at speeds $v$ slow compared to the speed of light.
 We define a small parameter $e$ to be of order $v$ (i.e., $e\sim v/c$, in conventional units).
 If the system's gravity does not produce larger speeds, the escape velocity from parts of the system must be of order $e$, implying the potential energy $m\Phi$ of particles of mass $m$ must be of order $mv^2$, or $\Phi\sim e^2$.
 In gravitational units, the potential outside a spherical mass $M$ is $\Phi = M/r$, so $\dis \frac Mr\sim e^2$ (i.e. $GM/(rc^2) \sim e^2$).
+The departure of $g_{\alpha\beta}$ from $\eta_{\alpha\beta}$ will be of $O(\Phi)$, that is $O(e^2)$, so $\Gamma = O(e^2)$ and $\Gamma ^2=O(e^4)$.\\